lsst/rtn-113/index.rst

 - It presents a scientific analysis based on Rubin Observatory data services or data products, such as data releases (e.g., DP0, DP1, DP2, DR1).
 - The paper uses the data products to base some or all of its scientific conclusions.
-- It is published in a refereed journal
+- It is published in a refereed journal.
-- It is Rubin Observatory technical documentation, arxiv preprints and research notices deemed appropriate for the library
+- It is Rubin Observatory technical documentation, arxiv preprints and research notices deemed appropriate for the library.
-- It is a non-refereed Rubin paper deemed appropriate for the library (e.g., SITCOMTN, RTN, or other paper describing the scientific contributions of Rubin)
+- It is a non-refereed Rubin paper deemed appropriate for the library (e.g., SITCOMTN, RTN, or other paper describing the scientific contributions of Rubin).
-- It is a paper deemed appropriate for the library by the Publication Board
+- It is a paper deemed appropriate for the library by the Publication Board.

 Exclusion criteria